 Vice President, Reporters Foundation (Poland)

 Anna Gielewska is a JSK 2019/20 International Fellow at Stanford, where she is working on a project on countering organized disinformation.
-Political and investigative reporter, a vice president of the Reporters Foundation, the first organization supporting investigative journalism in Poland.
-Co-founder of Vsquare Project, a cross-border investigative network in Visegrad countries, the Czech Republic, Hungary, Poland and Slovakia.
+Gielewsska is a political and investigative reporter, and the vice president of the Reporters Foundation, the first organization supporting investigative journalism in Poland.
+She is also the co-founder of Vsquare Project, a cross-border investigative network in Visegrad countries, the Czech Republic, Hungary, Poland and Slovakia.
 She has covered politics in leading Polish newspapers, including Rzeczpospolita, Dziennik Gazeta Prawna and most recently Wprost.
-Trainer at the University of Warsaw.

 National Politics Reporter, The New York Times

 Katie Glueck is a national politics reporter at The New York Times, where she covers the 2020 presidential campaign with a focus on the Democratic primary.
 She covered the 2018 midterm elections for McClatchy’s Washington bureau, and reported on the 2012, 2014 and 2016 campaigns for POLITICO.
 Her work has also appeared in publications including The Wall Street Journal, Washingtonian magazine, Town & Country magazine and The Austin American-Statesman.
 She is a graduate of the Medill School of Journalism at Northwestern University, and is a native of Kansas City.
 She lives in New York City.